smiirl/smiirl-custom-samples/README.md

     - Go to the Settings of your counter.
     - Change its options to `JSON URL`.
     - Set the `url` with the one exposed in step 1.
-    - Eventually choose the attribute you want to show if your json has several ones.
+    - If applicable, choose the attribute you want to show if your json has several ones.
-    - Eventually customize the polling interval (reactivity) .
+    - If applicable, customize the polling interval (reactivity).
     - Save your settings.

 ### PUSH NUMBER